Leon-V1/TelcoChurn/README.md

 Note: The Kmeans model was not exposed to the 'Churn' column in the dataset.

 # Insights
 (1) : Due to inconsistent accuracy, MLP model is not ideal for this dataset.
 Recommended alternatives: Linear SVC, KNeighbours Classifier, SVC and finally Ensemble Classifiers.
-However, the MLP model achieves almost the same accuracy using only the 3 highest valued features.<br>
+However, the MLP model achieves almost the same accuracy using only the 3 highest valued, by Gini-importance, features.<br>
 (2) : The clustering model places most of the churning customers together in one cluster. <br>
 (3) : The profile of the cluster in (2) can potentially be defined with the following properties:<br />
   (a) No Device Protection<br />